JerseyXS/Interactive-Lab-Hub/Lab 2/README.md

 Can you make time interactive?
 You can look in `screen_test.py` for examples for how to use the buttons.

+Yes, I was able to make mine interactive by having the color of the display clock change depending on whether or not the user was holding down one of the two buttons on the screen.

 **A copy of your code should be in your Lab 2 Github repo.**

 you can push to your personal github repo by adding the files here, commiting and pushing.